schmich/purify/README.md

 ## Running

 You can pull and run the server directly from Docker Hub.
-It's safest to [choose a stable tag](https://hub.docker.com/r/schmich/purify/tags) to use in place of `latest` below.
+You can [choose a stable tag](https://hub.docker.com/r/schmich/purify/tags) to use in place of `latest` below.

 ```
 docker run --name purify \